-You can use the Push Service to develop a push-enabled app that runs on a BlackBerry device and receives push messages from a Push Initiator.
-The Push Initiator can deliver up to 8 KB of content (images, text, or audio) to many devices at the same time.
+You can use the Push Service to develop a push-enabled app that runs on a BlackBerry device and receives push messages from a server-side app that is known as a Push Initiator.
+The server-side push initiator can deliver up to 8 KB of content (images, text, or audio) to many devices at the same time.
+You can develop a server-side push initiator to be used with a consumer or enterprise push app.
+For more information, see Server-side: consumer apps and Server-side: enterprise apps.

 To use the Push Service, you must register with BlackBerry.
 For more information about registering, visit Push Service in the Platform Services documentation.
-If you're using the Push Service with BlackBerry Enterprise Service 10 or later, you don't need to register with BlackBerry.
+If you're using the Push Service with BES10 or later, you don't need to register with BlackBerry.
 For more information, see Push technology for the enterprise.

-The architecture diagram below shows a complete Push Service solution that includes the server-side library and the client-side library.
-The libraries work together to deliver content from the Push Initiator to a push-enabled app.
+The following architecture diagram shows a complete Push Service solution that includes the server-side library and the client-side library.
+The libraries work together to deliver content from the server-side app to a push-enabled client app.

 - Push Initiator